kasif-dekel/rafael-re-level-3/README.md

 	exit(1);
 }
 ```
-So as you can see, after looking at the beautiful looking C code (=]) the following happens:
+So as you can see, after looking at the beautiful looking C code... the following happens:

 1. A handle for a filename ```tmp0.X``` in ```wb``` mode
-2. Theres a loop that does some operations (inside ```stalin1``` & ```stalin2```, we'll get to it) on our input, combined with a blob data for **7168** times
+2. There's a loop that does some operations (inside ```stalin1``` & ```stalin2```, we'll get to it) on our input, combined with a blob data for **7168** times
 3. Then the file is closed and a pointer to ```SetErrorMode``` function is dynamically generated and then calls it with the parameter '1' in order to hide errors from the user.
 4. And then the program attempts to dynamically load (using ```LoadLibraryA```) the file ```tmp0.X``` and grabbing a pointer to the function ```GetProcAddress```.
 5. After that the file ```tmp0.X``` is deleted and (in short) the program attempts to call a function named ```qualify``` from tmp0.X.

-> I'm saving you the explanation about which functions does what and how the functions are dynamically generated because its long and not interesting.
+> I'm saving you the explanation about which functions does what and how the functions are dynamically generated because it's long and not interesting.

 # Meet Stalin